Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Mathematical formulation of the Lighthill problem

 where $[w]_S$ denote the difference between the right and left traces of quantity $w$ along $S$.

-In fact, a discontinuity of $D\pSi$ satisfying the Rankine-Hugoniot conditions \eqref{RH conditon involve normal direction}--\eqref{RH conditon continous} is called a shock if it satisfies the following physical entropy condition: {\it The density function $\r$ increases across a shock in the pseudo--flow direction}.
+In fact, a discontinuity of $D\pSi$ satisfying the Rankine--Hugoniot conditions \eqref{RH conditon involve normal direction}--\eqref{RH conditon continous} is called a shock if it satisfies the following physical entropy condition: {\it The density function $\r$ increases across a shock in the pseudoflow direction}.